soanvig/Moon/_posts/2019-03-22-node-ransomware.md

 #### AES encryption

-Simple AES encryption will be performed by generating 256-bit (32-byte) length key, and using to encrypt given message.
-The function then will return message, and encrypting key.
+Simple AES encryption will be performed by generating 256-bit (32-byte) length key, and using it to encrypt given message.
+The function then will return message and encrypting key.

 ```js
 const crypto = require('crypto');